 Start Date: ASAP

-Duration: October ASAP, 2025 – February 9, 2026, with the potential to continue during the next recruitment cycle from April 2026 – August 31, 2026.
+Duration: April ASAP, 2026 – August 15, 2026, with the potential to continue during the next recruitment cycle from the end of September 2027 to February 2027.
 Applicants specifically must be available to work 25 hours per week during the following crucial process windows to conduct volunteer interviews:

 Braven is a national nonprofit that prepares promising college students to secure a strong first opportunity after college graduation through a career-accelerating program.